Exact and asymptotic distribution theory for the empirical correlation of two AR(1) processes with Gaussian increments: Power for a test of independence.

-In the case $r \neq 0$, we can see easily, the right-hand side of \eqref{eq:poweralternative} tends to $1$ as $n$ tends to $\infty$.
-We therefore include that our test with rejection region is $| \sqrt{n} \, \theta_n| > c_a$ has asymptotic power tending towards 1.
+In the case $r \neq 0$, we can see easily that the right-hand side of \eqref{eq:poweralternative} tends to $1$ as $n$ tends to $\infty$.
+Therefore, we conclude that our test with the rejection region $| \sqrt{n} \, \theta_n| > c_a$ has asymptotic power tending towards 1.